What an appeal is

 - you've been dismissed for an unfair reason

 - you have new evidence to show

-This means your employer needs to look at your case again to see if:
+If you appeal, your employer needs to look at your case again to see if:

 - the procedure was followed in a fair way

-- the outcome is fair
+- the outcome was fair